OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/ba/jcdr.md

 ---
 title: jcdr
-description: The 'jcdr' page provides information about daily Cramer recommendations and the parameters for using them, including adjustments for inverse recommendations.
+description: "The 'jcdr' page provides information about daily Cramer recommendations" and the parameters for using them, including adjustments for inverse recommendations.
 keywords:
 - jcdr